Gone are the days where reading books about sex are considered well, embarrassing (to say the least).

 By Dossie Easton

 Not only does “monogamy” have far too many syllables for a word with barely any letters but it’s also, and bear with us here, a pretty old concept.
 No, it’s not about sticking your pencil in every sharpener you see, rather how to dapple in the emotional side of polyamory—the communication, the honesty needed and of course, safe sex practices.
-This is the third edition of this ever-timeless must-read and now includes a whole heap of interviews with poly millennials and new chapters on topics like asexuality, sex workers, and ways polys can connect and thrive.
+Equally filled with sex education for adults and entertainment, this third edition of this ever-timeless must-read and now includes a whole heap of interviews with poly millennials and new chapters on topics like asexuality, sex workers, and ways polys can connect and thrive.
 We’re also cheering for the nonbinary gender language used in this new version of The Ethical Slut.

 All The F*cking Mistakes